Rapptz/gum/docs/api/video/rectangle.rst

 ======================

 A drawable shape that represents a rectangle.
 This shouldn't be confused with :class:`rect`.
-Although the two are similar, :class:`rect` is used to represent a regular triangle while :class:`rectangle` is used to represent a rectangle that could be drawn to the screen.
+Although the two are similar, :class:`rect` is used to represent a rectangle object while :class:`rectangle` is used to represent a rectangle that could be drawn to the screen.

 This file can be included through::